Mobile Marketing Association –

 However, there is a misconception that it is a must to develop a mobile app to succeed in mobile marketing association.
 It is far from true as many mobile apps that are not relevant or useful to a wider audience gets downloaded, used once or twice and then discarded.

-if your customers are willing to share their mobile location data, location based targeting can be done with mobile marketing association campaigns in india.
+if your customers are willing to share their mobile location data, location-based targeting can be done with mobile marketing association campaigns in India.
 If you have been searching for a new Ford car model online, and in few days you pass by a Ford showroom, you may be alerted on your mobile about the nearest place where the models are on display or available for test drive.
-It is possible for the app to map your kilometres travelled and alert you on the next service due or change of engine oil.
+It is possible for the app to map your kilometers traveled and alert you on the next service due or the change of engine oil.